Companion Dog Group

 Disqualifications: Viciousness or extreme shyness.

-The head is strong, broad and square, with skin that forms nearly symmetrical folds and wrinkles.
+The head is characterized by a shortening of the muzzle, as well as a slight to moderate backwards slope of the nose.
+The head is strong, broad and square, with skin that forms nearly symmetrical folds and wrinkles without excess.

-The top of the skull is flat between the ears.
+The top of the skull is almost flat between the ears.
 The forehead is slightly rounded.
-The stop is well defined, and there is a furrow between the eyes that does not extend up onto the forehead.
+The stop is well defined, and there is a furrow between the eyes that does not extend onto the skull.
 No prominence of occiput.

-Although the muzzle is proportionately short in comparison to the size of the dog, it is evident and allows for comfortable breathing.
+The length of the muzzle is about one-sixth of the total length of the head.
+Although the muzzle is proportionately short in comparison to the size of the dog, it is distinct and allows for comfortable breathing.
 It is broad, deep and well laid back, with symmetrical folds of skin coming down on to the lips.
 Cheek muscles are well developed.
-The thick, broad flews hang over the lower jaw at the sides and meet the underlip in front, covering the teeth.
+The thick, broad flews hang over the lower jaw at the sides and meet the underlip in front, completely covering the teeth.
 The flews are black.
 The deep, square, broad underjaw is undershot and well turned up.
+The tongue must never show when the dogs mouth is closed.

 Eliminating Faults: Heavy wrinkles that affect breathing and/or obstructs normal vision.
 Muzzle so short as to affect breathing.